17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Busch Stadium

-Catch a game at Busch Stadium, and you’ll be surrounded by legions of red-shirted baseball fans.
-And you’ll enjoy one of the best views that any American ballpark offers: stunning views of the St. Louis skyline and the city’s iconic Gateway Arch.
+Catch a game at Busch Stadium, and you’ll be surrounded by legions of wild, red-shirted baseball fans.
+All the while, you’ll enjoy one of the finest views in any American ballpark we’ve visited, with stunning vistas of the St. Louis skyline and the city’s iconic Gateway Arch in view.

 CityGarden Sculpture Park